Pølsevogn: History

+The first pølsevogne in Denmark entered the streets of Aarhus in 1917.

 On 18 January 1921, the first 6 pølsevogne entered the streets of Copenhagen.
 In the 1960s and 1970s there were more than 700 pølsevogne in Denmark.
 In 2021, there were 100.

 Fare

 Apart from Danish-style hot dogs, sausage-wagons also sell a variety of sausages (pork almost exclusively), and many also offers other types of Danish barbecue fast food like bøfsandwich, fransk hotdog and pølse i svøb and beverages like chocolate milk, soft drinks, coffee or beer.
 The mustard served in Denmark is strong, unsweetened and less sour than what is encountered elsewhere, and hot dogs and sausages also come with ketchup, Danish remoulade and a sweet soft bun.
-Danish-style hot dogs has some regional variety.
+Danish-style hot dogs have some regional variety.
 In most places they are served with pickled cucumbers, while other places serve them with pickled red cabbage.

 The immigration and gradual integration of immigrants have also influenced this Danish tradition and resulted in a Halal pølsevogn being opened in Nørrebro, Copenhagen.